JakubKoralewski/JakubKoralewski.github.io/index.md

 tags: [jakub, koralewski, portfolio, github, frontend developer, backend developer, vue, typescript, nuxt, javascript, js, ts, sass, scss, python, obs, rust]
 htmldesc: Jakub Koralewski is a hobbist programmer.
 This site aims to present some of his web development and Python script projects and give some info to contact him.
 summary: >-
     I am a hobbist programmer located in Poland.
 I (try to) develop: cool websites using modern frameworks like Vue, weird Python bots and scripts.
 My next goal is to learn to develop backends.
 In my free time I like to pretend that I own a company.
-Contact me at contact@jcubed.me."
+Contact me at contact@jcubed.me.
 view_on_github: View my profile on GitHub
 other_lang: pl
 other_lang_cta: Zmień na język polski